Value-added tax (VAT)

 A list of banned equipment for importation has been published in January 2018.

-In July 2018, another measure has been introduced by the Complementary Finance Law for 2018 to discourage importing certain goods.
+In July 2018, another measure has been introduced by CFL 2018 to discourage importing certain goods.
 For this purpose, an additional provisional safeguard right (Droit Additionnel Provisiore de Sauvergarde or DAPS) has been set up on a limited list of imported goods.
 DAPS rates range from 30% to 200%.

 Specific customs exemptions and temporary admission regimes are granted to the oil and gas sector and to investments under the incentives tax regime of the National Agency of Investment (ANDI in French).

-Bearing in mind that goods originated from countries having signed free trade agreements (such as European Union "EU" and Arab Free exchange Zone "GZALE" ) with Algeria benefit from a customs preferential regime (customs duties reduced rates or exemptions ).
+Bear in mind that goods originated from countries having signed free trade agreements (such as the European Union [EU] and Arab Free Exchange Zone [GZALE]) with Algeria benefit from a customs preferential regime (reduced customs duties rates or exemptions).

-All tobacco products are subject to an additional excise tax set at the rate of 5% starting from 2022 (to be declared and paid by manufacturers).
+All tobacco products (including electronic cigarettes and similar) are subject to an additional excise tax set at the rate of 5% starting from 2022 (to be declared and paid by manufacturers).